 WHO Prequalified Polio Vaccine

 Eupolio is the first Sabin-IPV to obtain WHO prequalification.
-The main advantage of using attenuated Sabin poliovirus strains in IPV production is that there is a lower biosafety risk than wild-type polioviruses used to manufacture conventional IPVs potential to pose a biosafety hazard in case they escape from the manufacturing facility.
+The main advantage of using attenuated Sabin poliovirus strains in IPV production is that there is a lower biosafety risk than wild-type polioviruses used to manufacture conventional IPVs to pose a biosafety hazard case they escape from the manufacturing facility.

 nOPV2M4a Polio Vaccine candidate is derived from the live, infectious virus.
 It has been ‘triple-locked using genetic engineering to prevent it from becoming harmful. nOPV2M4a is genetically more stable than existing OPVs, with a lower risk of reversion to neurovirulence.

 SINOVAC's sIPV polio vaccine is approved for use on infants and children aged 2 months and above to prevent poliomyelitis due to infection of types I, II, and III polioviruses.
 The primary immunization requires 3 doses at least one month apart, beginning at 2 months of age.
 A booster shot will be given at 18 months of age.
 The WHO conducted its on-site inspection in February 2021.

 The World Health Organization’s (WHO) Prequalification program issued an Emergency Use Listing recommendation for the nOPV2 vaccine on November 13, 2020.
 This announcement enables the rollout of the nOPV2 vaccine in countries affected by circulating vaccine-derived poliovirus type 2 (cVDPV2) outbreaks.
 The phased replacement during 2021 of Sabin OPV2 with novel OPV2 is expected to substantially reduce the source of cVDPV2 emergence, transmission, and subsequent risk of international spread.
 Full licensure and pre-qualification of nOPV2 use are under the WHO Emergency Use Listing procedure.